🎵 Welcome to Music Mobo Bingo

 👉 If you are not logged in, songs may open but not play.

-Step 2: Set Your Web Browser as the Spotify Playback Device
+Step 2: Confirm the Browser Is the Playback Device

-Spotify can only play music on one active device at a time.
+Spotify can only play music on one device at a time.

-If Spotify thinks another device should play audio, your browser may appear “silent.”
+If another device is selected, your browser may appear silent.

 Open Spotify (web or app)